 By Michael Lanza

 Are you planning to thru-hike the John Muir Trail?
 “America’s Most Beautiful Trail” should be on every serious backpacker’s tick list.
-After hiking it in seven days, I became convinced that—while that was very hard—the traditional itinerary of spreading the roughly 221 miles out over three weeks or more has a serious flaw: With limited food-resupply options, you’ll carry a monster pack that may not only make you sore and uncomfortable, it could cause injuries that cut short your trip.
+After hiking it in a blazing (and slightly crazy) seven days, I became convinced that—while that was quite hard—the traditional itinerary of spreading the roughly 221 miles (plus more than 10 miles descending Mount Whitney) over about three weeks has a serious flaw: With limited food-resupply options, you’ll carry a monster pack that may not only make you sore and uncomfortable, it could cause injuries that cut short your trip.

 • Hike north to south—from Yosemite Valley to Whitney Portal—to gradually acclimate to the highest elevations.

 • Hike in the cool morning and evening hours and, if needed, take a break during the hottest time of afternoon.

 • Start early to knock off most of your day’s mileage by early afternoon.
 For example, by starting at 7 a.m. and averaging 2.5 mph when walking, you can cover 15 miles by 2 p.m. if you’re walking a cumulative six out of those seven hours.

 • By going ultralight and not cooking, you’ll find that packing up camp takes just minutes.
 See more tips on backpacking only with food that doesn’t require cooking in my stories “How to Plan Food for a Backpacking Trip” and “A Practical Guide to Lightweight and Ultralight Backpacking.”
 Both are partly free for anyone to read but reading those entire stories is an exclusive benefit of a paid subscription to The Big Outside.
 (If you don’t have a subscription, you can purchase the ultralight tips by clicking here.)